 13. Buy discounted gift cards from Raise and CardBear to save up to 26%.

 Always check Raise and CardBear before you go shopping.
-You’ll end up saving a ton of money up front by purchasing discounted digital gift cards.
-Here are current savings you can get at some of the biggest retailers:
+You’ll end up saving a ton of money upfront by purchasing discounted digital gift cards.
+Here are savings we’ve seen at some of the biggest retailers:

 14. Decode price tags in order to know if you’re getting the lowest. price. possible!

-Every store has a different secret coding system, and learning how to decode the secret language of price tags is key in saving you money.
+Every store has a different secret coding system, and learning how to decode the secret language of price tags is key to saving you money.
 Here are some examples: